 Peripheral artery disease may be treated with conventional surgery.
-However, vascular bypass surgery is an open surgery operation.
+Vascular by-pass surgery is an open surgery operation.
 You are usually put to sleep for this procedure using general anesthesia.
 The doctor reroutes the blood flow by attaching an artificial graft (or one of your own veins) above and below the blockage (occlusion).